mag4no10/HyprArch/README.md

 >   [!Warning]
 >   This is a collection of dotfiles that work in my system.
->   It is important to remind you that you may break your system by installing those.
+>   It is important to remind that you could break your system by installing those.
 Use them at your own risk.

+>   [!Tip]
+>   If you feel lost or you don't have a current Arch Linux installation,
+>   check <a href="https://github.com/mag4no10/arch-linux-guide">my guide</a>.

 <!--- mp4/files --->
 <div id="showcase" align="center">